Heart Failure

 In-home care for heart failure

 It can be difficult and scary caring for a loved one suffering from heart failure.
 Heart failure is a condition that happens when our hearts are not strong enough to supply our body with enough blood to satisfy our need for oxygen.
-Oxygen, as you know, is what what allows us to breathe easily.
+Oxygen, as you know, is what allows us to breathe easily.

 Patients with various forms of heart failure can utilize in-home medical care to help manage the disease and continue to live independently for as long as possible.